wagtail/wagtail/docs/getting_started/tutorial.md

 ### Images

 The next feature that you need to add is the ability to attach an image gallery to your blog posts.
-While it's possible to simply insert images into the `RichText` **Body** field, there are several advantages to setting up your gallery images as a new dedicated object type within the database.
-This way, you have full control over the layout and styling of the images on the template, rather than having to lay them out in a particular way within the `RichText` field.
+While it's possible to simply insert images into the rich text `body` field, there are several advantages to setting up your gallery images as a new dedicated object type within the database.
+This way, you have full control over the layout and styling of the images on the template, rather than having to lay them out in a particular way within the field.
 It also makes it possible for you to use the images elsewhere, independently of the blog text.
 For example, displaying a thumbnail on the blog's index page.

-Now modify your ``BlogPage` model and add a new `BlogPageGalleryImage` model to `blog/models.py`:
+Now modify your `BlogPage` model and add a new `BlogPageGalleryImage` model to `blog/models.py`:

 ```python
 # New imports added for ParentalKey, Orderable, InlinePanel